Anandha-scraper/Skyloom/README.md

-# Skyloom - Weather Data Dashboard
+# Skyloom – Weather Data Dashboard

-A modern, responsive weather data dashboard built with Next.js, featuring historical weather analysis, interactive charts, and a beautiful user interface.
+Skyloom is a clean, fast weather analytics dashboard.
+It pairs a Next.js frontend with a lightweight Node/Express API to fetch and visualize historical weather data from NASA POWER, with a mock fallback for reliability.

 ## 🌟 Features